documentationfor yFiles for HTML 3.0.0.1

 centerZoomEventRecognizer

-An event recognizer which determines whether zooming is towards the center of the view or towards the mouse location.
+An event recognizer that determines whether zooming occurs towards the center of the view or towards the mouse location.

 mouseWheelZoomEventRecognizer

-An event recognizer which determines whether mouse wheel turns should scroll or zoom.
-This recognizer is only used if mouseWheelBehavior has both the SCROLL and ZOOM flags.
+An event recognizer that determines whether mouse wheel turns should scroll or zoom.
+This recognizer is used only if mouseWheelBehavior has both the SCROLL and ZOOM flags.

 verticalScrollBarPolicy